EDCD/EDMarketConnector/docs/RELEASING.md

 You should now have one new/updated folder `dist.win32` and two new files (version number dependent): `EDMarketConnector_win_350.msi` and `appcast_win_350.xml`.
 If you want to just check the generated .exe files then they're in that `dist.win32` folder.

+Now check that the `EDMarketConnector.exe` in the `dist.win32` folder does run without errors.

+Finally, uninstall your current version of ED Market Connector and re-install using the newly generated .msi file.
+Check the resulting installation does work (the installer will run the program for you).

 Distribution
 ---
 Put the `EDMarketConnector_win_<version>.msi` file in place where you're releasing the files.
 Put the `appcast_win_<version>.xml` file where it will be served under the URL you specified in the `update_feed` you set in `config.py`.